 ARTS & MUSIC

-Also on State Street is Overture Center for the Arts, a stunning architectural landmark located in the heart of Madison.
-Overture is home to more than 200 performances, art exhibitions, and educational and community events each year.
-It is also home to resident organizations that use the spaces and places within the Overture Center to delight arts lovers, including:
+Overture Center for the Arts: This stunning architectural landmark that is home to more than 200 performances, art exhibitions, and educational and community events each year.
+It’s also a Broadway destination for Wisconsin.

 Overture Resident Companies: The Overture is home to 10 resident arts groups which span disciplines from dance to opera to orchestra.

 If cool and quirky get a “standing o” in your book, you won’t want to miss: